Phantom of the Idol

 Phantom of the Idol (神クズ☆アイドル, Kami Kuzu Aidoru) is a Japanese comedy manga series by Hijiki Isoflavone.
-It has been serialized in Ichijinsha's josei manga magazine Monthly Comic Zero Sum since December 2017 and has been collected in six tankōbon volumes.
+It has been serialized in Ichijinsha's josei manga magazine Monthly Comic Zero Sum since December 2017 and has been collected in nine tankōbon volumes as of July 2025.
 The manga is licensed in North America by Kodansha USA.
 An anime television series adaptation by Studio Gokumi aired from July to September 2022.

 Plot

-Yuya Niyodo is an idol who debuted as one to earn easy money.
-When his manager is about to fire him for being unmotivated, he meets the popular idol who died roughly one year ago, Asahi Mogami.
-Asahi is still lingering around the living world because she loves being an idol so much.
-The two make an agreement where Asahi will possess Yuya during his idol activities.
-The story of human who does not want to be an idol and ghost who is dying to become an idol again begins.
+Yuya Niyodo is on the verge of being fired from his job as an idol in the two-man group ZINGS, due to his poor and lazy attitude, when he meets the ghost of Asahi Mogami, a popular idol who died a year ago in a traffic accident.
+Niyodo gets her to possess him and do his job for him, causing him to gain a reputation as a strange idol.